 We chose a healthy banana oat muffin recipe, but any muffin recipe will do.
 As it’s Halloween season, we also used Halloween baking cups.

 These faces were pretty easy to make, once we got the hang of it.
 I laid down a sheet of wax paper and had her practice faces for a little while prior to actually making the muffins.
 She was silent (remember she’s 3) and focused on this project for almost an hour.
 On hindsight, I’m grateful we practiced.
-When it was time, I was able to execute the faces quickly.
+When it was time, we were able to execute the faces quickly.

 You can use: